iWinston/typeorm-plus/CONTRIBUTING.md

 There are several ways how you can ask your question:

-* You can create a question on [StackOverflow](stackoverflow.com/questions/tagged/typeorm) where the questions should be tagged with tag `typeorm`.
+* You can create a question on [StackOverflow](https://stackoverflow.com/questions/tagged/typeorm) where the questions should be tagged with tag `typeorm`.
 * You can create issue on [github](https://github.com/typeorm/typeorm/issues)
 * You can write your questions in our [gitter channel](https://gitter.im/pleerock/typeorm)
 * If you have a Skype then try to find me there (`Umed Khudoiberdiev`)

-Prefered way if you create your question on StackOverflow, or create a github issue.
+Preferred way if you create your question on StackOverflow, or create a github issue.

+## <a name="issue"></a> Found a security vulnerability?

+If you find a security vulnerability or something that should be discussed personally, please contact me within my [email](https://github.com/typeorm/typeorm/blob/master/package.json#L10).

 ## <a name="issue"></a> Found a Bug?